Use Angular Custom Element in Vue.js

 </style>

-Notice how we are using our custom element inside the Vue template.
+Notice the custom element sitting right inside the Vue template.

-The last thing we need to do is to grab the JavaScript file generated in the previous article and copy it to the public folder (this is the folder where Vue.js has it's index.thml
+The last step: grab the JavaScript file generated in the previous article and copy it into the public folder (that’s where Vue.js keeps its index.html file).

 <!DOCTYPE html>